Male OB-GYNs Are Rare, But Is That A Problem?

 "Once you really get into it, and get involved in it, I don't think that bias [that the field is best left to women] holds true," he says.

-Butterworth believes it incumbent on male OB-GYNs to talk to male medical students about the benefits of having men in the field.
+Butterworth believes it is incumbent on male OB-GYNs to talk to male medical students about the benefits of having men in the field.
 Students need to know it's OK to have an interest in the field, he says, and that they will find work.

 In fact, says Dr. Ashlyn Savage , an associate professor of obstetrics and gynecology at MUSC, it may be the opposite.